ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-Morgan Community College Net Cost
+Net Cost of Morgan Community College

 The net price of college is the actual cost of attending a school for one year.
 Net cost is calculated by subtracting any scholarships, grants or other aid that does not need to be paid back from the total cost.
 Student loans are not part of the calculation, because they need to be repaid.